The $55K First Hire Crisis: What Breaks at $55K per Month and the Warning Signs at $48K

 At $48K, your hire was confident executing.

-At $49K with less support, they’re uncertain about standards and second-guess themselves.
-Takes longer because they’re trying to avoid mistakes without clear guidance.
+At $49K with less support, they’re uncertain about standards and second‑guess themselves, so tasks take longer as they try to avoid mistakes without clear guidance.

-At $55K with minimal support, tasks will take 3x longer.
-You’ll be frustrated.
-They’ll be stressed.
+At $55K with minimal support, tasks will take 3× longer; you’ll be frustrated, they’ll be stressed, and the relationship will strain.

 Track time for 5 recurring tasks.